-Next, remove the cabinet doors to achieve a cleaner, more uniform paint finish:
+Removing the cabinet doors will help you achieve a cleaner, more uniform paint finish.

-• If the hinges are mounted with screws, loosen with a screwdriver the screws that secure each cabinet door hinge to the cabinet.
+- If the hinges are mounted with screws, use a screwdriver to loosen the screws that secure each cabinet door hinge to the cabinet.
 (There’s usually one set of screws securing the hinge to the door and another set securing the opposite side of the hinge to the cabinet interior.)
-Store screws in a safe place and then pull each door away from the bathroom cabinets, along with its hinges.
+Stow the screws in a safe place.
+Pull each door away from the bathroom cabinets, along with its hinges.

 Set the doors and hinges aside where they won’t get splashed with paint.

 STEP 3: Take the drawers out of the cabinet.

 Remove the cabinet drawers, starting with the upper drawers and working your way down.
 Pull out the drawer as far as possible (it will naturally stop rolling forward when the wheels reach the end of the drawer rail).
 Tilt the drawer downward and toward you to lift its wheels off the rail, then pull the drawer straight out to remove it.
 Set drawers aside.